 Bilateral exophthalmos and upper lid retraction secondary to Graves disease.

 For instance, lymphangiomas, by their histologic nature, can increase in size during viral illnesses and result in an increase in orbital volume.
-A ruptured lymph hemangioma can enlarge due to its rupture and sequestering of heme, which pathologically is described as a chocolate cyst.
-Orbital varices can result in proptosis with increased venous pressure in the orbit as seen with a Valsalva maneuver or change in postural position.
+A ruptured lymphangioma can enlarge after its rupture and sequestering of heme, which pathologically is described as a chocolate cyst.
+Orbital varices can result in proptosis with increased venous pressure in the orbit, as seen with a Valsalva maneuver or change in postural position.

 The etiology of the thyroid-related orbitopathy is an autoimmune-mediated inflammatory process of the orbital tissues, predominantly affecting the fat and the extraocular muscles.
 Lymphocytes, plasma, and mast cells are the cellular constituents in this process.
 The deposition of glycosaminoglycans and the influx of water increase the orbital contents.
+Over time, fibrosis can occur.[3, 4] Genetic factors have been associated with Graves disease.
 Obstruction of the superior ophthalmic vein with resultant diminished venous outflow also contributes to the orbital engorgement.

 Nunery has segregated patients with thyroid-related orbitopathy into type I and type II.
 Those with type I do not have restrictive myopathy, whereas those with type II do.
 Type I was believed to be caused by a profundity of hyaluronic acid manufactured by the orbital fibroblasts, stimulating lipoid hyperplasia and edema.
 Patients with type II experience restrictive myopathy and have diplopia within 20° of fixation.